Food and Food Ingredients

 - Cocoa and cocoa products, unless taxable as candy

-- Coffee and coffee substitutes
+- Coffee and coffee substitutes, unless taxable as a soft drink

 - Dietary substitutes and specialty foods